tcmacdonald/acts_as_indexable/README.md

 |`sort_by`|Creates parameterized links to head elements if present|

 ## Sorting
 To sort, apply `sort_by` key/value to the desired parameter, with value being a string which your target controller will sort by.
 This will create linkable header with parameters for `?direction` and `?sort`.
-Implementing the ordering ordering functionality will need to be done on the target controller as well as overriding the `sort_order` and/or `sort_column` functions if needed
+Implementing the ordering functionality will need to be done on the target controller as well as overriding the `sort_order` and/or `sort_column` functions if needed

 # Actions